nginx/unit-docs/source/howto.rst

 - :doc:`howto/joomla`: Implement a Joomla site with Unit.

+- :doc:`howto/moin`: Fire up a MoinMoin installation with Unit.

 - :doc:`howto/nextcloud`: Deploy a NextCloud site using Unit.

 - :doc:`howto/redmine`: Run your Redmine on Unit easily.